• Skip to primary navigation

 Storage

-To Freeze: Once the muffins are completely cooled, wrap them individually in plastic wrap and freeze them for up to 2 months.
-You can thaw them overnight in the fridge or defrost them in the microwave.
+• To Freeze: Once your muffins are completely cool, wrap each one individually in plastic wrap.
+Then, place the wrapped muffins into a large zip-top bag or an airtight container.
+You can freeze them for up to 2 months.
+When you're ready to enjoy them, you have a couple of thawing options: either let them thaw overnight in the refrigerator or defrost them quickly in the microwave.

 Three cranberry orange muffins, one with a bite take out of the middle showing the crumb and cranberries.